Driving instructor jargon

 ADI – Approved Driving Instructor.
 Someone who has passed all 3 qualifying exams

 Canx – Cancellation, when someones cancels a lesson

 Check test – A check test is when an examiner sits in the back of your car to grade you.
 This ended in 2014 and was replaced by the standards check

 DSA – Driving Standards Agency (the old name for the DVSA).
 Jokingly known among instructors as the Double Standards Agency

 DVSA – Driver and vehicle standards agency.
 The agency responsible for conducting driving tests.
 Jokingly known among instructors as the Devious Agency.

 DTAM – Driver Trainer Assessment Manager.
 This is an examiner who conducts exams for part 2, part 3 and standards tests

 DTQAM – Driver Trainer Quality Assessment Manager.
 This is an examiner who ranks one above the DTAM.
 They sit in on check tests and part 2’s and parts 3’s watching to see that DTAM’s are doing their job properly.
 This is who you’ll do a standards check with if it goes to the third and final attempt.

 Essential Skills – The DVSA book about driving that all instructors, learners and drivers should know inside out.

 LADA – Look Assess Decide Act

 Meatloaf – A PDI who failed part 3.
-This comes from the Meatloaf song 2 out of 3 ain’t bad.
+Comes from the Meatloaf song 2 out of 3 ain’t bad.